Skip to main content

 The Body’s Internal Thermostat

-Consider the as a highly sensitive thermostat.
+Consider the endocrine system as a highly sensitive thermostat.
 When you introduce the stress of physical activity, this thermostat registers the change and initiates a cascade of responses to meet the new demands.
 Low-intensity, steady-state activities, such as a leisurely walk, elicit a different set of hormonal adjustments compared to high-intensity interval training, which pushes the body to its physiological limits.

 Each type of exertion communicates a distinct message to your glands, influencing the secretion patterns of critical hormones like cortisol, growth hormone, and the sex steroids.

 The adrenal glands, situated atop your kidneys, play a central role in this adaptive process.
 They produce cortisol, often referred to as the body’s primary stress hormone.
-During exercise, levels typically rise, aiding in glucose mobilization to fuel working muscles.
+During exercise, cortisol levels typically rise, aiding in glucose mobilization to fuel working muscles.

 The pituitary gland, a small but mighty structure at the base of your brain, secretes growth hormone, a potent anabolic agent that supports tissue repair and metabolic regulation.
 These initial responses represent the body’s immediate strategy for coping with the demands of physical activity, laying the groundwork for deeper physiological adaptations.